Jayden-Nyamiaka/Implementing-Programming-Languages/README.md

   - Small Step Operational Semantics: Continuation-Passing Interpretation via Stack Frames
   - Support for First-Class Functions, Variadic Functions, Control Flow Operators, and Tail-Call Optimization (TCO)
 - lab4: typed imp (typed_imp)
-  - Base Typed Language, Statically Typed,
+  - Base Typed Language
+  - Statically Typed
+  -

 TODO add descriptions for each language: Data types supported, type systems (statically vs dynamically), implementation details (evaluation rules; big arrows or small arrows)

+## Compile Instructions
 To compile any of the languages, cd into the appropriate "lab_#" folder.
   1. cd into the "sexpr" folder for that lab and run make.
   1. cd into the folder with the same name as the language and run make.